-Similarly the NOP, as required through OFPA, must consult and collaborate with the NOSB
+Similarly, the NOP, as required through OFPA, must consult and collaborate with the NOSB.

-Team work and collaboration between the NOSB and the NOP, as well as others in the organic community, is needed to maintain, enhance and promote the integrity of organic principles and products.
+Teamwork and collaboration between the NOSB and the NOP, as well as others in the organic community, is needed to maintain, enhance, and promote the integrity of organic principles and products.
 Successful collaboration is dependent on effective communication and constructive feedback.
 Communication is facilitated by the Advisory Committee Specialist, who participates in all NOSB calls.
-Additionally, the NOP Deputy Administrator or designee will participate in all ES calls, and in other standing Subcommittee calls upon request and mutual agreement.
+Additionally, the NOP Deputy Administrator or designee will participate in all ES Executive Committee calls, and in other standing Subcommittee calls upon request and mutual agreement.
 In addition, each standing Subcommittee will be assigned an NOP staff person to provide technical, legal, and logistical support.

-The work of the NOP and NOSB since the 1990 passage of the OFPA clearly demonstrates the need for the high level of collaboration and consultation described above.
-NOP, NOSB and its associated stakeholders must continuously work to seek common ground, collaborate and consult in order to build organics and maintain organic integrity.
-Every aspect of this work must take place in a manner which clearly demonstrates mutual respect and positive intent.
+The work of the NOP and NOSB requires a high level of collaboration, and therefore NOP, NOSB and its associated stakeholders must continuously work to seek common ground, collaborate and consult in order to build organics, and maintain organic integrity. -Every aspect of this work must take place in a manner that clearly demonstrates mutual respect and positive intent.